-In 2017, the Communications Section continued to operate one of the busiest 911 centers in the southeast United States.
-With an authorized strength of 182 members, Communications represents the largest contingent of civilian employees in the Sheriff’s Office.
+Orange County Sheriff's Office Communications Section operates one of the busiest 911 centers in the southeast United States.
+The new fiscal year saw an increase in staffing bringing our authorized strength to 195 full-time members.
+This represents the largest contingent of civilian employees in the agency.
 The majority of personnel are 911 Operators, Dispatchers and Teletype operators.
-The section also includes training, technical, administrative staff and personnel assigned to the False Alarm Reduction Unit.
+The section also includes training, technical, administrative staff and personnel assigned to the False Alarm Reduction Unit (FARU).

-On Wednesday February 14, 2018, Communications received national recognition when the NextGen911 Institute, a non-profit organization in Washington DC that promotes the advancement of 9-1-1 services, presented the Orange County Sheriff’s Office Communications Section with their “Outstanding 911 Call Center” award.
+In February, the Communications Section received national recognition when the NextGen911 Institute, a non-profit organization in Washington DC that promotes the advancement of 9-1-1 services, presented it with their “Outstanding 911 Call Center” award.

-The Sheriff’s office Communications Section was also presented with a Certificate of Special Congressional Recognition “in recognition of your overall excellence in serving the public, including the handling of emergency situations reported to 9-1-1 and the deployment and management of new technology.
+The Communications Section was also presented with a Certificate of Special Congressional Recognition “in recognition of your overall excellence in serving the public, including the handling of emergency situations reported to 9-1-1 and the deployment and management of new technology.
 Congratulations and best wishes on your future endeavors.”